- + 54Images

 54Images

-Hyundai Kona Electric Driving Modes: It uses a single-speed transmission and driving characteristics can be toggled via these modes: Eco, Eco+, Comfort and Sport.
-There are paddles behind the steering wheel to control the level of regenerative braking too.
+Hyundai Kona Electric Driving Modes: It uses a single speed transmission.
+Driving characteristics can be toggled via Eco, Eco+, Comfort and Sport modes.
+It gets paddles behind the steering wheel to control the level of regenerative braking.

-Hyundai Kona Electric Safety: Hyundai has equipped the Kona Electric with six airbags, vehicle stability management, electronic stability control, hill assist control, disc brakes on all four wheels, ISOFIX child seat anchorage, and a rear camera as well as a tyre pressure monitoring system It also has a virtual engine sound system to warn pedestrians of the silent EV.
+Hyundai Kona Electric Safety: Hyundai has equipped the Kona Electric with six airbags, vehicle stability management, electronic stability control, hill assist control, disc brakes on all four wheels, ISOFIX child seat anchorage, a rear camera as well as a tyre pressure monitoring system It also has a virtual engine sound system to warn pedestrians of the silent EV.